-Growing Up Sucks: A lot of people accuse Lewis of promoting this, partially because the kids can't go back to Narnia when they're older, and partly because of Susan's fate (seeMis-blamed, below).
+Growing Up Sucks: A lot of people accuse Lewis of promoting this, partially because the kids can't go back to Narnia when they're older, and partly because of Susan's fate (seeMis-blamed, in YMMV).
 But we see other characters grow up without it being a bad thing, most notably Caspian, Cor, and Digory.
 The Pevensies, in fact, do all grow up for some time, and Aslan makes it clear that outgrowing the need to visit Narnia in favor of living in their own world is a good thing.
 It seems to be more "Growing up sucks if you forget your childhood in the process."

 Hair of Gold, Heart of Gold: Lucy's supposed to be blonde, although you wouldn't know it from the movies, or the Pauline Baynes illustrations.
 Lucy is also the youngest and most innocent of the Pevensie children.
 She has a special relationship with Aslan, which can be seen for example in Prince Caspian when initially nobody but her can see him.
 She is also the first Pevensie to find Narnia in the first place.